Muzz (dating app): History

 In 2020, during the COVID-19 pandemic, Muzz released a free in-app video calling feature.

 In 2024, Muzz reported having over 10 million members, more than 500,000 success stories, and a team of 110 employees.

+As of 2026, Muzz reported over 21 million members globally and celebrated over 800,000 successes on the platform.

 Reception

 The app has received mixed reviews.
 While many users appreciate its respect for Islamic values and modern approach to matchmaking, others have raised concerns about privacy, moderation, and the effectiveness of its features.
 Although the app has been recognized with several awards, it has also faced criticism in various reviews.

 Marketing

 The company ran a viral tongue-in-cheek marketing campaign across the London Underground tube network and the Manchester and Birmingham bus network.
 The ads incorporated halal-inspired puns such as "Halal, is it me you're looking for?".

 In 2019, the company launched a Brexit-themed marketing campaign on the London Underground.
 Ads with the message "Time to Leave the Single Market?" ran just as the UK population began to consider its options ahead of a December general election.

 In Jan 2022, Muzz, in collaboration with a British single Muslim, launched a billboard campaign to "Find Malik a wife," which ran across London, Birmingham, and Manchester.
 The campaign went viral, being covered across hundreds of news outlets and television programmes.
 Malik himself communicated with a number of singles who reached out to him via the website.
 Over 5000 people completed the application form.
 The reveal stage showed the link between Malik and Muzz, with the humorous tagline "We'll say we met at the mosque".